 The Economic Argument: TCO Comparison

-Let's compare total cost of ownership for a typical enterprise automation program:
+Let's compare total cost of ownership for a typical enterprise automation program.

 Annual Savings: $1.5M (63% reduction)